Medicare Preventive Services

 Cancer Screenings Covered by Medicare

 Medicare covers some screening tests used to find cancer.

 It’s important to talk to your doctor about any family history of cancer.
-This helps health care providers decide which screenings you might need.
+This helps health care providers decide which screenings are fit for your needs.

 - Breast Cancer

-- One mammogram is fully covered by Medicare every 12 months for all women age 40 and older.
+- One mammogram is fully covered by Medicare every 12 months for all women ages 40 and older.
 Medicare also covers a clinical breast exam once every 24 months.